Not-Enough-Photons/reCOM/README.md

 | zVideo | Render control and controls for the main framebuffer |
 | zWeapon | Generic weapon implementation and ammo |

-# To-Do List (Not In Order)
-- Loaders for ZAR (Zipper Archive), ZDB (Zipper Database), and other proprietary formats
-- Support for level creation and editing
-- Rendering pipelines
-- Asset editor for the aforementioned data formats
-- ZAR property serialization/deserialization
-- Engine templates to port games over

 # Background
 Currently, I (adamdev) am the sole contributor to this project.
-A few weeks ago I got started on using Ghidra to reverse engineer the binaries of the games, to some luck.
+I have been using Ghidra to reverse engineer the binaries of the games, to some luck.

-I scoured demo disks, beta copies of the game, and even release builds to find strings and start building context of the games binary to see how it ticks.

-Now I am on the stage of using the Metrowerks IDE (what Zipper used to develop the game) to compile C++ code into MIPS assembly to closely match what they're doing, down to a ground truth.

-My final goal with this engine is that it will eventually get to a state where we can tackle all SOCOM PlayStation games and bring those titles to PC, using this engine as a base.

-Stay tuned, and you are free to contribute any findings you see fit.
+I have sourced a demo disk that contains all debug symbols (thank you Zero1UP!), which is indispensable to this project.

 # Disclaimer
 This repository **will NOT** contain any copyrighted assets.
 If you are using this project to play SOCOM titles, you **MUST** own legal copies of the games for this to work.